-In my research, I learned that this can be an attention-seeking mechanism.
+In my research on raising a child with anxiety, I learned that this can be an attention-seeking mechanism.
 It can also be overwhelming anxiety, so much that his young brain cannot comprehend how he is feeling and doesn’t know how to express it.

 I told him how much I loved him and how it broke my heart hearing him say he no longer wanted to be alive.
 This made me burst into tears.
 His little face twisted in shock as he asked me if I was crying because of him.
 His deeper level of thinking and understanding was so evident, it is no surprise the little bugger suffers from anxiety.